deccer/CMake-Glfw-OpenGL-Template/REFACTORING.md

 };
 ```

-It's quite a bit bigger than the `Shader` class, but do not fear, there's not much going on here.
+It's quite a bit bigger than the `Shader` class, but do not fear.

 Let's begin with the constructor: it takes a `MeshCreateInfo`, which is a `struct` containing
 all the information needed for the mesh to exist, and it basically copies over the information
 to the class' members.

 Then, there are 3 getters:

 - `TransformIndex()`
 - `BaseColorTexture()`
 - `NormalTexture()`